msecondi/msecondi/README.md

 ## 🌱 Outside Tech

-I’m also involved in 🎭 local theatre, local sports teams, and finding ways to grow as a person.
+I’m also involved in 🎭 local theatre, a variety of sports teams, and finding ways to grow as a person.
 I’m always up to exchange ideas and consider new perspectives!

 ---